csieber/yt-dataset/README.md

 # YouTube - Dataset of 10k evaluated video views

 A dataset of over 10k evaluated YouTube video streaming sessions collected at the end of 2015 in a testbed at Technical University of Munich, Germany.
+Published on IFIP Networking Conference in 2016, Vienna, Austria.

 ## Explanation